dartwork-repo/dartwork-mpl/docs/installation.md

 # Installation

-**dartwork-mpl** is a matplotlib wrapper for creating publication-quality figures with ease.
+**dartwork-mpl** is a library of utilities and assets for matplotlib that makes creating publication-quality figures easier.

 ## Quick Install